-In addition to providing unparalleled representation to victims of medical malpractice in Baltimore, Maryland and Washington DC, the firm of Schochor and Staton, P.A. demonstrates an ongoing commitment to service to the communities they represent.
+In addition to providing unparalleled representation to victims of medical malpractice in Baltimore, Maryland and Washington DC, the firm of Schochor, Staton, Goldberg, and Cardea, P.A. demonstrates an ongoing commitment to service to the communities they represent.
 The firm has recently made a donation of $25,000 to the University of Baltimore School of Law.
 The donation is designated to award scholarships to several aspiring legal professionals who demonstrate exceptional work ethic and excellence in their academic pursuits.

 Support for the Next Generation

-“We are very grateful to our friends at Schochor and Staton, P.A. for this generous donation,” says Ronald Weich, Dean of the University of Baltimore School of Law.
+“We are very grateful to our friends at Schochor, Staton, Goldberg, and Cardea, P.A. for this generous donation,” says Ronald Weich, Dean of the University of Baltimore School of Law.
 “The firm boasts several outstanding University of Baltimore law graduates.
 Their success reflects well on our school, and the firm’s support for the next generation of UB Law students is commendable and very much appreciated.”

 Alum Fondly Reminisce